This is a part of a series called Literary South, which highlights important literary landmarks and the writers and authors who made them known.

 Rowan Oak, Oxford

 Owned by Faulkner and his family from 1930 until his wife Estelle’s death in 1972, Rowan Oak is now managed by the University of Mississippi.
-Here you’ll find furniture from the period, Faulkner’s belongings and scribblings for the plot of A Fable on the wall.
-The Greek Revival home underwent many changes during his time there, including the addition of the entire back of the house.
+At William Faulkner’s house, you’ll find furniture from the period, his belongings and scribblings for the plot of A Fable on the wall.
+The Greek Revival home in Oxford underwent many changes during his time there, including the addition of the entire back of the house.

 719 Old Taylor Road